jkrshw/jessek-blog/content/Posts/simple-victories.md

 	July 26
 	Celebrated 2 years with Rachel by moving house.
 Successfully drove in London.

 What better way to celebrate spending 2 years with someone than to move house.
-This was an incredible stressful day.
+This was an incredibly stressful day.
 Foolishly only booking the zip car van for 2 hours meant we were rushing the whole time, and when you rush everything that could go wrong does go wrong!
 We made it in the end, returning the van only 5 minutes late.
 We would have a make up annivessary dinner on a Thames boat cruise later that week.

 	August 14
 	Implemented dynamic text replacement tag.
 Received a "Nice work" from dubious coworker

 I like to start slow at new a job.
-Get a feel for how things work and why.
-Once I've found a thing that is broken and I know can be better I'm able to introduce a fix.
-Receiving praise from a coworker is icing on the cake.
+Get a feel for how things work and why, once I've found a thing that is broken and I know can be better I'm able to introduce a fix.
+Receiving "nice work" from a coworker is icing on the cake.

 	September 1
 	Long listed for CERN experienced web developer role

 Remember that job I applied for in June?
-They've finally got around to selecting candidates for testing and interviews.
+They finally got around to selecting candidates for testing and interviews.

 	September 3
 	Identified issue with java Locale causing issues for Indonesia authorisation